 9. Currently there is no private insurance company in Indonesia which is providing agricultural insurance.
 For small loans provided by banks, only life insurance is common in Indonesia.
 Ministry of Agriculture has started conducting pilot project for crops insurance for the planting season of 2012/2013 and also a pilot for cow insurance.
 In spite of subsidies provided by the Government, the results are not encouraging so far.
+Additional efforts are required to improve the design of insurance schemes and awareness among smallholders, particularly for livestock insurance.

 10. Gaps and Options.
 The analysis of constraints has highlighted a number of gaps existing between financial needs of target beneficiaries and supply of financial services.
 The gaps are related to (i) economies of scale; (ii) risk management; (iii) capacity and knowledge; and (iv) policies and institutions.
 For each gap, options for AIP-PRISMA have been identified, prioritized, and assessed.
-The analysis has led the Mission to make some recommendations as follows.
+The analysis has led the Mission to make recommendations as follows.

 11. Recommendations.
 Some of the recommendations are for the short-term (1-2 years) and could be picked up by AIP-PRISMA relatively quickly.
-These include (i) a study of effective demand for financial services in the target districts; (ii) technical expertise on access to finance to AIP-PRISMA Team; (iii) increasing awareness of smallholder farmers of current government loan programs and facilitating access; and (iv) capacity building to farmers to improve their financial literacy and farm budgeting skills and to financial institutions to improve their understanding of agricultural value chains and value chain financing.
+These include (i) a study of effective demand for financial services in the target districts; (ii) technical expertise on access to finance to AIP-PRISMA Team; and (iii) capacity building to farmers to improve their financial literacy and farm budgeting skills and to financial institutions to improve their understanding of agricultural value chains and value chain financing.

-12. In the medium-term (2-5 years), the Mission recommendations include measures aimed at (i) improving value chain financing; (ii) product development; and (iii) partnerships with other organizations working on agricultural insurance, mobile banking, warehouse receipts, and policy.
+12. In the medium-term (2-5 years), the Mission recommendations include measures aimed at (i) improving value chain financing drawing on an already vast and growing literature and collection of good practices; and(ii) partnerships with other organizations working on agricultural insurance, mobile banking, warehouse receipts, and policy.